I’m Researching On Behalf Of My Parents

 Safety and security.

 All St Ives villages are in walled estates, most with gates which are locked after hours and swipe access to the amenities and homes.
-Most villages are staffed and all are monitored by external security agencies.
+Most villages are staffed and monitored by external security agencies.
 All come with 24 hour emergency assistance in the amenities and homes, which is linked directly to emergency services.
 Your parent/s will also be surrounded by a community of like-minded people, so you can rest easy knowing that they have an in-built community watch at all hours.

 Health and wellbeing.